People

 Kate LoMedico Marriott

-Founder and PI (she/her)
+Founder and Lab PI (she/they)

 Her current research focuses on the intersection of ocean acidification, climate change, and ammonite suture complexity during the Maastrichtian Stage, as well as septal organogenesis and microevolutionary mutation rates.
 Since 2024, Kate has led research that has showed ammonite sutures as a powerful climate indicator.
 She currently holds the record for the most complex ammonite suture ever mathematically analyzed.